What Is Amblyopia?

 As you can see, amblyopia is very serious.
 Luckily, photoscreening is a proven method to detect amblyopia risk factors in your patients before too young for a visual acuity test.

-Better yet, you can try GoCheck Kids today totally risk-free.
+Better yet, you can try GoCheck Kids today.

 Your Detection Plan: Click button.
-Signup for free.
-We shio you iPhones.
+Signup.
+We ship you iPhones.
 You start screening in minutes.